 –Check On Seniors: Make sure you check on Seniors especially elderly neighbors.
 Most Seniors die due to a lack of air conditioner in the summer and heat in the winter.
 Make sure the services in charge of checking on Seniors are actually doing their jobs.

 The weather is an uncertain today so you need to have survival items at your place of residence at all times – whether you are living in a car, van, RV, or in a home such as:

 -Extra clothing (coats, sweaters, hats, scarves, long johns, socks, etc.)

--Power boxes, inverters, generators, solar, etc. Remember any type of solar item might not work if there is no sun out so be prepared.
+-Power boxes (Jackery.com), inverters, generators, solar panels (small and large), etc. Remember any type of solar panel might not work if there is no sun out so be prepared.

 Just because you made it out of this winter – not needing any of these items, it doesn’t mean that you won’t need these items in the near future.
-It could mean the difference between life and death.
+It could mean the difference between life and death – so be prepared and stock up.
 Good luck!